-Electric X-Plane Nears Crucial Battery Test
+Electric X-plane Nears Crucial Battery Test

-NASA is preparing to test a redesigned lithium-ion battery module for its first electric propulsion demonstrator, the X-57 Maxwell, as it moves toward a maiden flight planned for early in 2018.
-The ground test will replicate one performed in December that resulted in a destructive thermal runaway and required the packaging to be redesigned.
-That test involved deliberately initiating a short circuit in one battery cell to ensure the overheating did not spread to other cells—but it ...
+NASA is preparing to test a redesigned lithium-ion battery module for its first electric propulsion demonstrator, the X-57 Maxwell, as it moves toward a first flight planned for early ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS